Rotator Cuff Repair

 shaving off bone spurs that are pinching the shoulder, or repairing torn tendons or

-muscles in the shoulder.
-Surgical techniques that may be used to repair a tear of
+of the humerus.
+Surgical techniques that may be used to repair a tear of the rotator

-the rotator cuff include arthroscopy, open surgery, or a combination of both.
-The
+cuff include arthroscopy, open surgery, or a combination of both.
+The goal of rotator

-goal of rotator cuff repair surgery is to help restore the function and flexibility
+cuff repair surgery is to help restore the function and flexibility of the shoulder

 Why might I need a rotator cuff repair?